Engage and Inspire

 • 10 June 2024: Complete Stage 2: Program Materials in the Linklings submissions portal by confirming or updating the list of contributor(s), affiliation(s), and 50-word summary statement suitable for conference publicity.Provide a valid ORCID identifier — ACM requires that all accepted contributors register and provide ACM with valid ORCID identifiers prior to publication.
 Corresponding contributors are responsible for collecting these ORCID identifiers from co-contributors and providing them to ACM as part of the ACM eRights selection process.You and your co-contributors can create and register your ORCID identifier at https://orcid.org/register.
 ACM only requires you to complete the initial ORCID registration process.
 However, ACM encourages you to take the additional step to claim ownership of all of your published works via the ORCID site.

 • 17 June 2024: Submit the final two-page abstract and final poster to TAPS.
+As guidance for the Poster, here is a poster template.

 • 17 June 2024: Submit the final video and final supplementary material to Linklings.